 During the banquet, music was provided by the Royal Life Guards, and the evening’s main entertainment was a performance by Big City Brains.

 Princess Marie was the member of the royal family who gained most attention for the evening, as she debuted a new tiara – the Flora Danica tiara created for her by Flora Danica a few years ago.

-The Royal Family host a parliamentary dinner once during each parliamentary period, approximately once every four years.Filed under Danish Royals
+The Royal Family host a parliamentary dinner once during each parliamentary period, approximately once every four years.Filed under Denmark

-Tagged Crown Prince Frederik, Crown Princess Mary, Government, Margrethe II, Parliament, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Marie of Denmark, Tiaras.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Government, Margrethe II of Denmark, Parliament, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Marie of Denmark, Tiaras.